 The strength of LCA is its comprehensive, multi-dimensional scope.
 Some green product claims and strategies are based on a single life cycle stage or a single environmental impact.
 A product may be claimed to be green simply because it has recycled content or accused of not being green because it emits volatile organic compounds (VOCs) during its installation and use.
 These single-attribute claims may be misleading because they ignore the possibility that other life cycle stages, or other environmental impacts, may yield offsetting effects.
 For example, a product with recycled content may have a high embodied fuel content, leading to fossil fuel depletion, GWP, and acid rain impacts during the raw materials acquisition, manufacturing, and transportation life cycle stages.
 LCA thus broadens the environmental discussion by accounting for potential shifts of environmental problems from one life cycle stage to another, or one environmental medium (land, air, water) to another.
-The benefit of the LCA approach is in implementing a trade-off analysis to assess where in the life cycle overall impacts.
+The benefit of the LCA approach is in implementing a trade-off analysis to assess where in the life cycle overall impacts may be reduced, rather than limiting the scope to a shift of impact.